JackJey/fledge-docs/trusted_services_overview.md

   - _Supply-side platform ("sellers"):_ A digital advertising company that works with publishers to determine what ads to show in the ad slots offered by the publisher.
   - _Demand-side platform ("buyers")_: A digital advertising company that works with advertisers to display ads across various ad slots made available by publishers.
 - _Client / client software_: An Android device or a Chrome browser that supports the Privacy Sandbox.
 - _[Trusted execution environment (TEE)](#trusted-execution-environment)_: A combination of hardware and software that provides a secure environment.
 TEEs allow code to execute in isolation and protect data that exists within it.
-TEEs allow external parties to verify that the software does exactly what the software manufacturer claims it does—nothing more or less.
+TEEs allow external parties to verify that the software does exactly what the software manufacturer claims it does-nothing more or less.
 Communication between the client and the TEE is encrypted, as is communication between the TEE and another TEE.
-- _FLEDGE service_: A real-time service that runs inside of a TEE, that can’t be accessed by any other workload or process running on the same machine.
+- _FLEDGE service_: A real-time service that runs inside of a TEE, that can't be accessed by any other workload or process running on the same machine.
 The service code is open source and externally verifiable.
 These services are not modifiable by their operators or infrastructure admins.
 - _Service operator_: An entity that operates real-time services to support FLEDGE.
 - _[Key management system](#key-management-systems)_: A centralized component that generates, manages and distributes cryptographic keys to clients and services.
 - _Attestation_: A mechanism to authenticate software identity with [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function) or signatures.